-Steve has over twenty years of extensive experience in bat biology, ecology and survey methodology and has nine years’ experience in consultancy.
+Steve has over twenty years of extensive experience in bat biology, ecology and survey methodology and has eleven years’ experience in consultancy.
 He graduated from a postgraduate degree in environmental consultancy with training and experience in ecology and the consultancy sector, he joined FPCR in 2011.
 Steve has experience of a range of ecological projects with a special interest in ultrasound analysis, cave ecosystems and ancient woodland ecology.

 Steve holds Natural England licenses for bats (levels 3 & 4 and mitigation class licence) with extensive practical experience of all bat survey and monitoring methods, great crested newt and barn owl.
 He has completed the LANTRA CS38 Tree Climbing and Aerial Rescue course which enables him to undertake climbing inspections of trees for bat roosts as part of the FPCR aerial assessment team.
 Steve also has survey experience of other protected species including water voles, newts, badgers and reptiles and has completed training in Level 2 Emergency First Aid at Work.